deckardai/deckard-walkthrough/README.md

   in this file.
 ```
 ## Security and privacy
-Deckard indexes your files locally.
+Deckard indexes your files on your local machine.
 It does not send them to the cloud.
 It communicates with your editor to know
 your current context.

 ## Requirements